 14. Host a holiday party.

-15. Attend Christmas Eve service.
+15. Attend a Christmas Eve service.

-We do this every year and it’s truly a highlight for me.
+This has always been a highlight for me.
 Singing “Silent Night” by candlelight in our beautiful church is one of my favorite things each year.
 We then come home, grill hot dogs and watch A Charlie Brown Christmas.
 Because apparently we are silly/quirky people.

 So, what is on YOUR holiday bucket list?
 I’d love to hear about your favorite holiday traditions so let’s chat in the comments.